retr0cube/fluoly/README.md

 ```
 **These commands will download and install fluoly as a python module, when the process is done delete the `fluoly` directory.**

-- Then to test if it's installed correctly, type the following command:
+- To test if it's installed correctly, type the following command:
 ```
 python -m fluoly --version
 ```
 - if it shows the following image ![image](https://user-images.githubusercontent.com/61835816/145718519-aa54831b-9a57-4bb6-b52a-1bf53c20db08.png), Then you're good to go
-- if the past step doesn't work, please go back and repeat the installation process, if that didn't help don't hesitate to open an issue [here ⇗](https://github.com/retr0cube/fluoly/issues).
+- if the latter didn't work, please repeat the installation process, if that didn't help either, don't hesitate to open an issue [here ⇗](https://github.com/retr0cube/fluoly/issues).

 ## 📚 Usage
 - Currently, there are two commands: